Schulz mauls Merkel as German vote nears

 She said the Dieselgate proposals, put forward by an SPD minister in the current coalition between SPD and CDU-CSU, were flawed and that she would allow collective lawsuits if they were “properly designed”.

-She did not speak out on asylum seekers or on Turkey, but she said, also on Sunday in an interview with Die Welt, a German newspaper, that she did not regret opening Germany’s doors to refugees at the height of the migration crisis.
+She did not speak out on migrants or Turkey, but she said, also on Sunday in an interview with Die Welt, a German newspaper, that she did not regret opening Germany’s doors to refugees at the height of the migration crisis.

 “I’d make all the important decisions of 2015 the same way again,” she said.

-She had faced hecklers one day earlier on Saturday at a rally in the town of Quedlinburg who had chanted “traitor!” and “liar!” when she spoke about migrants.
+She had faced hecklers one day earlier at a rally in the town of Quedlinburg who had chanted “traitor!” and “liar!” when she spoke about immigration.

-But Merkel pointed out that the protesters were in a small minority in the crowd of some 1,500 people.
+But Merkel pointed out that the protesters were a small minority in the crowd of some 1,500 people.

 “Some believe the problems in Germany can be fixed by screaming - but I don’t think so,” she said.

-Immigration is a hot-button issue in the elections, but AfD, a populist anti-immigrant party, has failed to make headway despite its talk of migrant terrorism and crime.
+Immigration is a hot-button issue in the elections, but AfD, a populist anti-immigrant party, has failed to make headway despite its talk of migrant terrorism.

 AfD gained two points to reach 10 percent in the ARD poll last weekend, making it the third most popular party after CDU-CSU and SPD.